• Skip to primary navigation

 4. Lift the tart off the disk base or slide it off the disk base onto your serving plate.

 If the tart is stuck to the bottom piece of the pan, you may have to use an offset spatula, gliding it gently between the flat metal base and the tart shell to unstick it.
 But really, that's it!
-Once the tart shell has cooled down, it should be fairly sturdy, enough so that you can manipulate it without worrying that it will fall apart.
+Once the tart shell has cooled down, it should be sturdy enough to manipulate without worrying that it will fall apart.

 Fruit tart with vanilla pastry cream and fresh berries on parchment paper on marble.